-Sidebar: The Floating Breakfast Bar
+Kitchen: Floating Breakfast Bar

 Construction began on 5 August 2016.
-Since the breakfast bar would be an integral part of the kitchen cabinets, I began by assembling a base for the cabinets, which runs the full length of the wall from the oven enclosure on the left all the way out to the first full-height window on the right.
+Since the breakfast bar would be an integral part of the kitchen cabinets, I began by assembling a base for the cabinets, which runs the full length of the wall from the oven enclosure on the left all the way out to the last window on the right.

 I tested the assembly by sitting on it; deflection under 185 pounds was a small fraction of an inch.
 (The apparent bend in the beam is due to camera lens distortion.)